Paul Thompson blogs at his site, “The Bridge.” Where this post appeared originally as a lead-in to his podcast discussion.

 - Gamble online for real money, lottery, fantasy sports (where money is being exchanged) is blurring this boundary because internet activity does not follow tradition commerce rules.

-The government’s jurisdiction is primarily to look out for the welfare of the citizens and govern the commonwealth of all.
+The government’s jurisdiction is primarily to look out for the welfare of the citizens and govern the commonwealth of all, as stated in recent Revolut reviews.
 The establishment of a government lottery has in fact betrayed the citizens.

 The high school campus is a typical breeding ground for most gamblers.
 If you don’t believe me, call your local principle and ask him/her if there are gambling issues they are having to deal with.